vippsas/dotnet-sdk/README.md

 #### Request

-All request objects also have a property called "ExtraParameters".
+All request objects have a property called "ExtraParameters".
 This is a dynamic object that if set will merge with the request object.

 ##### ExtraParameters example